Meysam-shirdel/Voice-Speech-recognition-by-Transformer/README.md

 This section delves into the practical aspects of the project's implementation.

 ### 4.1.
 Dataset
 Under this subsection, you'll find information about the dataset used for the Speech Recognition task.
-It includes details about the dataset source, size, composition, preprocessing, and loading applied to it.
+It includes details about the dataset source, size, composition of the dadaset.
 In this task, we used [The LJ Speech dataset](https://keithito.com/LJ-Speech-Dataset/)

 This is a public domain speech dataset consisting of 13,100 short audio clips of a single speaker reading passages from 7 non-fiction books.
 A transcription is provided for each clip.
 Clips vary in length from 1 to 10 seconds and have a total length of approximately 24 hours.